 Each application for accreditation is considered at length by the NZCS Accreditation Committee.
 NZCS accreditation is not a competition and each application is judged on its own merits.

 To qualify for NZCS accreditation your body of work must demonstrate a high degree of professional competence and skills.
 These skills include craft skills and directing a camera crew.
 However, NZCS accreditation requires more than professional competence and experience.
 It requires a high degree of creativity and contribution to storytelling that reaches a consistently high international standard across a variety of productions and challenges within your field of expertise.
 A cinematographer who reaches accreditation standard is likely to be winning NZCS or ACS Awards.

-The accreditation committee consists of a minimum of five accredited members who evaluate accreditation applications.
+The accreditation committee consists of a minimum of five accredited members who evaluate accreditation applications according to the written procedures.
 The NZCS board awards accreditation on the recommendation of the accreditation committee.

 You must meet the following criteria for your application to be considered:

-Applications are called for annually with accreditation certificates presented at the New Zealand Cinematography Awards in October.
+Applications are called for annually with accreditation certificates presented at the New Zealand Cinematography Awards.
 The evaluation process is separate from the New Zealand Cinematography Awards.

 NZCS Accreditation Committee may suggest the applicant re-applies after further developing their body of work.
 If the applicant reapplies within two years a second application fee will not be required.

 On the recommendation of the accreditation committee, in rare cases, NZCS may award honorary accreditation to a cinematographer whose body of work and reputation is well known and speaks for itself.
 In this case there is no need for the cinematographer to submit an application.
 Once awarded, there is no difference between an honorary accreditation and any other accreditation.